 The \acf{SAM2} is a large foundation segmentation model developed by Meta~\cite{DBLP:conf/iclr/RaviGHHR0KRRGMP25}.
 It was primarily designed for a broad range of segmentation tasks on real-world images and videos, but can be fine-tuned for specific applications.
 Compared to other segmentation networks, \ac{SAM2} technically requires a prompt input, which can be a point, a mask, or a bounding box of the object to be segmented.

 \ac{SAM2} comprises an \textit{image encoder}, \textit{memory attention}, \textit{mask decoder}, \textit{prompt encoder}, \textit{memory encoder}, and \textit{memory bank}; see \Cref{mseg::figure::sam2}.
-The \textit{image encoder} works in conjunction with the \textit{memory attention} to generate the image embeddings for the mask decoder.
-Memory attention is used for videos and has no effect on image segmentation; hence, we disregard it.
+The \textit{image encoder} works in conjunction with the \textit{memory attention} to generate image embeddings for the mask decoder.
+The three memory components are used for videos and have no effect on image segmentation; hence, we disregard them.
 For image encoding, a Hiera image encoder~\cite{DBLP:conf/icml/RyaliHB000ACPHM23} is used, pre-trained with a \ac{MAE}~\cite{DBLP:conf/cvpr/HeCXLDG22}.
 This image encoder extracts visual features from the input images and provides these feature embeddings as unconditioned tokens to the mask decoder (via the memory attention module).
 Next, the \textit{prompt encoder} accepts a range of user input prompts, such as masks, points, and boxes.
 For our work, we focus on input points to generate positional encodings.
 The point prompt can be either positive or negative, indicating whether the foreground or background should be selected.
-The \textit{mask decoder} generates the final segmentation masks based on the feature embeddings produced by the image encoder and the user prompts processed by the prompt encoder.
+The \textit{mask decoder} generates final segmentation masks from feature embeddings produced by the image encoder and from user prompts processed by the prompt encoder.
 While the produced segmentation mask is usually binary, confidence scores for each pixel indicating its likelihood of belonging to the segmented object can also be accessed.

 \paragraph{Related Work.} Numerous works have built upon \ac{SAM2} to improve its performance in specific domains.
 For example, Mandal \etal~\cite{DBLP:journals/corr/abs-2510-10288} proposed SAM2LoRA to efficiently fine-tune \ac{SAM2} for retinal fundus segmentation by only considering specific parameters for fine-tuning and freezing the remaining ones.
 To better cope with varying image resolutions, Liu \etal~\cite{DBLP:conf/compay/LiuYDPV24} present WSI-SAM, which aims to handle high-resolution whole-slide images in the context of pathology.
 Although their approach implies changes to the \ac{SAM} architecture, it does not require full retraining of the entire model.
 In a similar vein, Gao \etal~\cite{DBLP:conf/mm/GaoZYL24} improve \ac{SAM} for salient object detection by better capturing multi-scale features and preserving fine-grained details.
 HQ-SAM by Ke \etal~\cite{DBLP:conf/nips/KeYDLTT023} adds a learnable high-quality output token to \ac{SAM}, and fuses features from different layers to produce much more accurate and detailed segmentation masks, especially for objects with intricate shapes Finally, Meta has released the \ac{SAM3}~\cite{carion2025sam} shortly before the submission of our work.
 At the time of writing, \ac{SAM3} is available only for fine-tuning on request and is not yet publicly accessible.